Before you start you should do a few basic tasks in following steps:

 - PISP in the Payments APIs

-OAuth 2.0 protocol defines two client types, based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials) in Section 2.1.
+OAuth 2.0 protocol defines two client types (Confidential and Public), based on their ability to authenticate securely with the authorization server (i.e., ability to maintain the confidentiality of their client credentials) in Section 2.1.
 Client Types.
 Please choose option which best suites your application architecture.

 Promote application to Live

-To promote your application to Live environment navigate to Dashboard/Applications page and start to edit your application.
-In API Management tab you can request to change plan to Live.
+To promote your application to Live environment enter the Dashboard/Applications page and start with editing your application.
+In API Management tab you can request to change Sandbox plan to Production (Live) plan.

 Two-Way SSL (Mutual Authentication)

-The Accounts API and Payments API require secure their communication with clients by Two-Way SSL method in Live environment.
+The Accounts API, Payments API and Funds API require secure their communication with clients by Two-Way SSL method in Live environment.
 In this method, the client and server need to authenticate and validate each other's identities.
-The authentication message exchange between client and server is called an SSL handshake, and it includes the following steps:
+The authentication message exchanged between the client and server is called an SSL handshake, and it includes the following steps:

-- A client requests access to a protected resource.
+- A client requests access to the protected resource.

 - The server presents its certificate to the client.